kuldeepkeshwar/pubic-proxy/readme.md

 2. Navigate to the source folder and execute the following command :
 `npm install
 `
+Internally , the utility has the following minimum dependencies :
+1. express 4.6.2
+2. express-http-proxy 1.0.7
+3. ngrok 2.2.22
+4. yargs 9.0.1

 # usage
 to use the utility after satisfying dependencies
 `npm start -- --target YOUR.TARGET.HOSTNAME --port PORTNO.OF.YOUR.SYSTEM